Xetibo/ReSet-Doc/sections/result/plugins/monitor.typ

 However, unlike the hyprland implementation, it is compositor independent and will work as long as the zwlr_output_manager_v1 protocol is implemented.

-In order to connect to a compositor using wayland protocols, a wayland-client is used.
+In order to connect to a compositor using Wayland protocols, a wayland-client is used.
 This client would then connect to the "server" which is the compositor.
-Wayland-client implementations are provided either directly by the wayland project as a C library or by third parties such as smithay which implements the client and server part for rust. @wayland-repo @wayland-rs
+Wayland-client implementations are provided either directly by the Wayland project as a C library or by third parties such as smithay which implements the client and server part for Rust. @wayland-repo @wayland-rs

-In @wayland-architecture, the base wayland architecture is visualized.
+In @wayland-architecture, the base Wayland architecture is visualized.

 #figure(
   img("wayland_architecture.svg", width: 100%, extension: "files"), caption: [Wayland architecture], )<wayland-architecture>

-As such, it is now possible to create such a client for a wayland server and generate requests for it.
+As such, it is now possible to create such a client for a Wayland server and generate requests for it.
 The server will then respond with events which the client can then